benjaminvatterj/JobMarketTracker/readme.md

 posting.

 4) To see your application deadline go to "View deadlines" there you will find all the postings you marked as interested or maybes.
-Note that some employers do a very bad job of marking the correct deadline in AEA and EJM, and some even don't write any.
+Note that many postings have incorrect deadline in AEA and EJM.
 Often the correct deadline is in the full text.
-So it is recommended for you to review each deadline (particularly those that show up as very far in the future).
+So it is recommended that you review each deadline (particularly those that show up as very far in the future).
 The system allows you to modify the deadline of each interested posting manually at this stage.